Get in Touch

 Module 7: Analyzing and debugging scripts

-This module explains how to use native Windows PowerShell features to analyze and debug existing scripts.
+This module demonstrates how to utilize native Windows PowerShell features to analyze and debug existing scripts.

 Lessons